browserengineering/book/book/security.md

     Set-Cookie: foo=bar

-The browser remembers this key-value pair, and the next time it makes a request to the same server (cookies are site-specific) it echoes it back in the `Cookie` header:
+The browser remembers this key-value pair, and the next time it makes a request to the same server (cookies are site-specific), the browser echoes it back in the `Cookie` header:

     Cookie: foo=bar